abbypan/ietf_draft/draft-pan-dnsop-ct-info-of-dns-resolver/draft.md

 Value:
     2
 Meaning:
-    The value indicates that the encrypted DNS resolver supports transparency_info TLS extension.
+    The value indicates that the encrypted DNS resolver supports the transparency_info TLS extension.
 Reference:
     RFC 9162